JD.com's billionaire founder settles rape lawsuit two days before planned US trial – KION546

 The decision to settle the case out of court has been embraced by some feminists in China as a small victory for the country’s beleaguered #MeToo movement.

+The reaction was divided.
+Many comments expressed sympathy for Liu, the tycoon, and accused Liu Jingyao of pursuing legal actions for money.
+Like other #MeToo accusers in China, Liu Jingyao has faced an onslaught of criticism from the Chinese internet since the case went public.

+Liu Jingyao’s supporters, meanwhile, have touted the outcome as a “historic moment.”

-“Looking back at China’s #MeToo movement in the past four years, this pre-trial settlement is of great significance — it’s the result of a four-year struggle of Jingyao and feminists,” read a comment from her supporter.
+“Looking back at China’s #MeToo movement in the past four years, this pre-trial settlement is of great significance — it’s the result of a four-year struggle of Jingyao and feminists,” read a comment from one of her supporters.

 A college student sues